Home

 Depending on the age of the child or adult, the doctor may do some different things.
 During child's assessment for ADHD, the doctor may have the child put a puzzle together to copy the one the doctor put together to see how well the child's focus and concentration ability is.

 With an older child or adult, the doctor may see how well the person follows a conversation.
-He/she will have an ADHD Assessment Checklist filled out by the adult patient or by the child's parent.
+He/she will have an Assessment filled out by the adult patient or by the child's parent.

 Remember, this is for things that are beyond what would be normal for the age of the patient.